 Use firewalls

-A firewall is a system that restrict the traffic within a private network and serves as a solid level of defense against cyber attacks.
-Businesses use firewalls to protect inbound and outbound traffic so this is a must-have for any organization.
-Note that you can configure your firewall to perform various functions (in addition to default ones): for example, a firewall can restrict sending out sensitive data from your organization.
-One more important thing: do not forget to update your firewall regularly since updates serve as additional security patches.
+Note that you can configure your firewall to perform various functions (in addition to the default ones): for example, it can restrict the transmission of sensitive data from your organization.
+One more important thing: do not forget to update your firewall regularly, as updates provide additional security patches.

 Update your software regularly